luke142367/AdventOfCode/README.md

 # Advent Of Code

-These are my solutions to the 2024 advent of code in Scala
+These are my solutions to Advent Of Code in Scala